 - Unblocks Netflix, great for gaming and P2P

-- Solid security suite
+- Solid security and transparency, zero leaks

 - Number of servers: 3,000-plus

 - Number of server locations: 160 in 94 countries (two in Hong Kong)

 I ran my standard speed tests for ExpressVPN over the course of three days in April, using the VPN's clients for Windows, MacOS, Android and iOS.
 Internet speeds in the US vary widely by state and provider.
 And with any speed test, results are going to rely on your local infrastructure, with hyperfast internet service yielding higher test speed results.
 That's one reason we're more interested in the average amount of speed lost, which is typically half or more for most VPNs.

 Whatever ExpressVPN's doing, they should keep doing it.
 When I tallied the results of my 2021 manual speed tests, I dreaded having to write about the industry's previous speed-leader falling to the middle of the pack with a 52% overall speed loss after seeing it surge ahead in 2019 and 2020 with an astounding 2% speed loss.
 I never would have imagined seeing ExpressVPN bounce back to a 2% speed loss, even with the boost provided by its new Lightway protocol.
 Yet, here we are.
 Call it the Return of the King if you like, but I was stunned.

 Overall average speeds without a VPN across all countries tested: 162.01 Mbps.
 With ExpressVPN using OpenVPN UDP protocol?
 159.62 Mbps.
 Wow.

 Read more: Are US-based VPNs trustworthy?
 Here's why I don't recommend them